Retire in Iceland

 What is it like to retire in Iceland?

 "Retirees in Iceland and its surroundings enjoy a high quality of life.
 The country is known for its stunning natural beauty, with glaciers, volcanoes, and hot springs, and retirees can take advantage of the many outdoor activities available, such as hiking, fishing, and skiing.
 There is also an active expat community, with many retirees from other countries living in Iceland.
 Cultural attractions abound, from museums and galleries to music and theater performances.
 There is also plenty of recreation to be had, from golf courses to swimming pools.
-For those looking for nightlife, there are plenty of bars and restaurants to explore," remarked one retiree in Iceland.
+For those looking for nightlife, there are plenty of bars and restaurants to explore," said one retiree in Iceland.

 Get Quote